 - Stoncel Net bags.
 Although they don’t fold up, net bags are still compact-able.
 A stylish addition to your shopping trip.

 What About Biodegradable Bags.
 Aren’t They OK?

 Beware products that sport a “biodegradable” label.
 Most likely it’s greenwashing and the product doesn’t break down within a reasonable amount of time.

-Although certified compostable bags are a better alternative, the best option is to reduce the our reliance on convenience products that are only used a few times.
-And then, thrown away.
+Although certified compostable bags are a better alternative, the best option is to reduce our reliance on convenience products that are only used a few times and then thrown away.
 So a plastic bag law shouldn’t permit the option of switching plastic for biodegradable/compostable shopping bags.